Responsible Governance

 MetLife is in the business of mitigating risk and protecting families and their futures.
 We manage risk so that individuals and communities can realize their full potential.
 MetLife has a well-established risk management framework that constantly evolves and is designed to address material financial and non-financial risks (including compliance risks) to our business.
 The program is led by an independent Global Risk Management organization headed by our Chief Risk Officer, who reports directly to MetLife’s CEO.

-MetLife operates under the “Three Lines of Defense” model.
-Under this model, each colleague has a role to play in risk management under the company’s risk and control framework.
+MetLife operates under the Three Lines of Defense model.
+Each colleague has a role to play in risk management under the Company’s risk and control framework.
 The lines of business and corporate functions are the first and primary line of defense in identifying, measuring, monitoring, managing and reporting risks.
 Global Risk Management forms the second line of defense, providing strategic advisory services and effective challenge and oversight to the business and corporate functions in the first line of defense.
 Internal Audit serves as the third line of defense, providing independent assurance and testing over the risk and control environment and related processes and controls.

 The Finance and Risk Committee of the Board of Directors oversees the assessment, management and mitigation of material risks, as well as capital and liquidity management practices.
 Other Board of Directors committees also have significant risk management oversight responsibilities:

-- Investment: portfolio risks; and
+• Investment: Investment portfolio risks; and

-The Board oversees the company’s sustainability matters, strategy and execution, including the assessment and management of various sustainability opportunities, priorities and risks.
+The Board oversees the Company’s sustainability matters, strategy and execution, including the assessment and management of various sustainability opportunities, priorities and risks.
 MetLife’s management provides regular updates to the Board and its committees on various sustainability matters.
 For more information on the Board’s committees and risk management oversight, please refer to Board Committee Information and Board of Directors.

 Managing Climate Risks